 · Fear and silence

 · Young ‘uns and a larger-than-life CEO

 · Belief that goodness in some areas atones for wrongdoing in others

-The Gifford Lecture is sponsored by the Lynchburg College School of Business and Economics.
+The Gifford Lecture is sponsored by the University of Lynchburg School of Business and Economics.
 The late Richard P. Gifford was a vice president for General Electric and a leader in the business, civic, educational, and religious life of the Lynchburg community.
 Friends and business colleagues established an endowed lecture series in his memory to bring nationally recognized executives and scholars in business, leadership, and economics to campus.